-The functions in module gen_xi_functions.c deal with the operation of the generator ξ of the monster defined in [Sey20], section 9, on a subgroup Q{x0} and also with the monomial part of that operation on the 196884-dimensional representation ρ of the monster.
+The methods in class GenXi in this module are a reference implementations of the functions in module gen_xi_functions.c.
+These functions deal with the operation of the generator ξ of the monster defined in [Sey20], Section 9, on a subgroup Q{x0} , and also with the monomial part of that operation on the 196884-dimensional representation ρ of the monster.